 Valerie’s non-fiction stories have appeared in numerous books.
 She holds memberships in writing organizations including American Horse Publications, the Military Writers Society of America (Board of Directors), and the Accokeek Women Writers Group.

 In 2014, Valerie founded Veteran Writing Services, LLC, to provide writing services to business clients and encourage other veterans to write.
-She is a member of Women Veterans Speakers, a lifetime member of the Naval Intelligence Professionals and Disabled American Veterans, and a strong supporter of the military and veterans.
+She is a lifetime member of the Naval Intelligence Professionals and Disabled American Veterans, and is on the Board of Directors for the Southwest Veterans' Business Resource Center.
 She also owns and rides horses and serves as Secretary of the Maryland Horse Council, an organization representing 35,000 horse people in her home state.

 She lives with her husband Jaime Navarro, a retired Navy pilot and avid horseman, in Maryland.
 Jaime and Valerie enjoy the company of their wonderful families and friends, their three horses, and four dogs.